baamenabar/cv/_includes/cv.md

 ### Frameworks / CMSs

-Listed here is only what I'm fluent in.
+Listed here is only what I'm fluent in and what I like working with.
 I have working knowledge of many more.

-* Sencha Touch 2
+* Sencha Touch 2 (MVC javascript)
 * jQuery
 * Wordress
 * Drupal